withastro/astro/examples/docs/README.md

 // ...
 ```

-If you plan to use Spanish as the the default language, you just need to modify the redirect path in `src/pages/index.astro`:
+If you plan to use Spanish as the default language, you just need to modify the redirect path in `src/pages/index.astro`:

 ```diff
 <script>